AkashM153/CS35L/README.md

 ## Getting Started with Create React App

 To start:
+open 2 terminal windows
+on one type the following:
+  cd backend
-node server.js within backend
+  node server.js
+on another terminal type:
-npm start within the app itself
+  npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).